Final report for FNC21-1301

 I again returned to the SARE team, who were able to connect me with a team of researchers at the University of Wisconsin-Madison Meat Science & Animal Biologics Discovery Program.
 In time, we had a conference call with three researchers, two SARE staff, and myself.
 The researchers were very interested in the project and proposed possibly performing the research with their own flock of layer hens, in a controlled environment, and using their own feed mill.
 There were some questions about funding.

 This is all to say, we have overcome some barriers, yet some remain.
-The main disadvantage here is that processing lakeweed into a feed for chickens is still very experimental and trying to do it as a single farm is laden with obstacles.
+Processing lakeweed into a feed for chickens is still very experimental and trying to do it as a single farm is challenging.
 In our experience, partnering with a university with a livestock research department is the best bet, although we have not yet had clear success there either.
 It would be best to establish that relationship, and bring the research team on board before getting started with the project.
+The team at the UW-Madison Meat Science & Animal Biologics Discovery Program was very interested and would be a good place to start.
+There was a lot of interest, but funding will be needed, and we would recommend starting the exploration process early because there were often delays in response times and in trying to set up meetings.
+Additionally, we have not yet found a way around the fact that lakeweed is not an approved ingredient.
+As far as we have learned, this means the farmer will need to formulate and mix the feed themselves [although a research facility may be able to help with formulation as long as they have the needed analyses] or the FDA approval will be needed to work with a research facility.